 Despite the sudden dominance of social networking in virtually all aspects of our lives, manipulating it to get results has been a sore point for businesses of all sorts, from startups and retailers to the network-owners themselves.

-Recent research conducted by Google indicates that “people who engage regularly with brands on social media tend to be better customers.”
+Research conducted by Google indicates that “people who engage regularly with brands on social media tend to be better customers.”
 Not only were people who engaged with a business online more likely to prefer that business to others of the same type, they were also more likely to have purchased something there recently.

-What’s more, the typical engaged social follower tended toward the same customer lifecycle:
+What’s more, the typical engaged social follower tended toward the same customer life-cycle:

 - Discovery of the company and products/services